lcnogueira/valid-chess-knight-moves/README.md

 ### API routes
 The API routes can be found in the [src/pages/api](src/pages/api) folder.
 Any file inside this folder is mapped to `/api/*` and will be treated as an API endpoint instead of a page.

-For this particular project, there is only one route: `/api/movement/[position]`.
-So, if you want to get the possible positions for the position `A1`, you can send a get request to `/api/movement/A1`.
+There is only one route so far: `/api/piece/$[piece]/position/[position]`.
+So, if you want to get the possible positions for the `knight` starting from the position `A1`, you can send a get request to `/api/piece/knight/position/A1`.
+By default, the route will provide the positions that the piece can move in exactly 2 turns.
+However, you can switch this behaviour by providing a `turns` query param: `/api/piece/knight/position/A1?turns=3`.

 ### Test files
 All the files whose names are `test.ts` or `test.tsx` will be executed when you run the tests.
 In most of the cases, you'll find the test file inside the function/page/component that is being tested.
 However, in some cases, this can't be achieved.
 For example, we can't insert test files in the pages folder (the framework will try to build the file as a page).
 For those cases, the test files will be available in the [src/tests](src/tests) folder.